lynxgav/COVID19-vaccination/README.md

 ### Mathematica

-To perform the analyses change the directories in the notebook ```XXXXXXX.nb``` such that *Mathematica* finds all necessary files and run the code sequentially from the start until the end.
+To perform the analyses change the directories in the notebooks ```*.nb``` such that *Mathematica* finds all necessary files and run the code sequentially from the start until the end.

-Depending on the number of parameter samples, complexity of the scenarios, etc. the time of computation for the ```XXXXXXX.nb``` notebook is not clearly determined.
-Most computations run within a matter of seconds but Re calculation can take up to few hours depending on the number samples used.
+Depending on the number of parameter samples, complexity of the scenarios, etc. the time of computation for the notebooks ```*.nb``` is not clearly determined.
+Most computations run within a matter of seconds but Re calculation can take up to few hours depending on the number samples and operating system used.

-***Warning***  : The ```XXXXXXX.nb``` notebook is very RAM hungry on Windows and can cause *Mathematica* to crash.
+***Warning***  : The ```*.nb``` notebook is very RAM hungry on Windows and can cause *Mathematica* to crash.
 It is advised to store the results, clear the definitions and import the results to prevent this from happening.
 This is already implemented in the code.